Participation in early childhood education

 Three indicators have been used in this report.
 They are:

-- Enrolment rates in ECE, 2000-2012.
-This shows the number enrolments in ECE over time as a percentage of the population.
+- Enrolment /attendance1 rates in ECE, 2000-2014.
+This shows the number of enrolments/attendances in ECE over time as a percentage of the population.
 The indicator focuses on differences between years of age and compares enrolment patterns across different service types and ethnic groups.
 This section also compares participation in New Zealand with that in other OECD countries.

 Enrolment rates over estimate participation in ECE because of double- or triple- counting of those children who attend more than one early childhood education service.
 This is particularly problematic for 3 year-olds and 4 year-olds, as they have fairly high rates of participation.
 To get a more accurate perspective of the numbers of children who participated in ECE services, prior participation in ECE is a better indicator to look at.